actualbudget/docs/docs/experimental/goal-templates.md

 For example, a template like `#template 100` in a Food category will automatically budget $ 100 in your Food category when templates are run.
 With budget templates there is no need to manually fill in each category each month.
 With one click you can fill in your entire budget based on the templates you have added.

+Here are a few examples of what you can do with templates, all with a single click!
+* Budget $ 100 every month
+* Budget $ 50 every other week
+* Refill a category to $ 300 at the start of a month
+* Add all leftover funds to a savings category
+* Budget 10% of your income for savings or a tithe
+* Budget the average you spend over the last 6 months
+* Save up for a big purchase many months in the future, and dynamically figure out the budget needs
+* And much more!

+## Using Templates

+### How to add a template
-Create a template by adding a note to a category and adding a line that begins with `#template` or `#goal`.
+Create a template by adding a note to a category and adding a line that contains `#template` or `#goal` with the appropriate syntax.
+The example below shows the most basic template syntax `#template 72.99`.
+This will budget $ 72.99 when templates are run without having to manually type in the amount.

 ![](/img/goal-template/goal-template-1.png)

-You are welcome to have other lines in your note, but the `#template`/`#goal` line must match the template syntax.

-## Apply the Templates

-There are a few ways to apply your templates.
+### How to apply the templates

-### Apply all templates
+#### Apply all templates

 In the budget month menu you will see the following options:

 ![](/img/goal-template/goal-template-2.png)

-**Check templates** will test all `#template\#goal` lines for proper syntax.
+* **Check templates** will test all `#template and #goal` lines for proper syntax.

-**Apply budget template** will run all templates in categories that currently have 0 budgeted.
+* **Apply budget template** will run all templates in categories that currently have 0 budgeted.
 This will leave any existing budget amounts intact.

-**Overwrite with budget template** will fill in all budget cells using the templates and ignore any already existing budget amounts.
+* **Overwrite with budget template** will fill in all budget cells using the templates and ignore any already existing budget amounts.
 This is the recommended method if you are using template priorities.

-### Apply only specific templates
+#### Apply only specific templates

 You can also apply selections of templates if you want.

-**Single Category**: Use the option shown below from the budget field drop down to apply templates to just that category.
+* **Single Category**: Use the option shown below from the budget field drop down to apply templates to just that category.
 This will overwrite any existing budgeted amount.

 # ADD Picture here

-**Apply templates to a single category group**: Use the option shown below from the category group drop down to apply all templates to categories in a specific group.
+* **Apply templates to a single category group**: Use the option shown below from the category group drop down to apply all templates to categories in a specific group.
 This will overwrite any existing budgets in the categories in the group.

 # ADD Picture here